EduardoZepeda/coffee-bytes-hugo/content/posts/go-structs-herencia-polimorfismo-y-encapsulacion/index.en.md

 - Eduardo Zepeda
 ---

-As I already mentioned to you in the [introduction to the Golang or Go programming language](/en/go-programming-language-introduction-to-variables-and-data-types/), this language does not have a reserved word for dealing with classes, but uses structs to emulate features such as inheritance, polymorphism, encapsulation and other properties of classes that you have probably used in other programming languages.
+As I already mentioned to you in the [introduction to Golang or Go programming language](/en/go-programming-language-introduction-to-variables-and-data-types/), this language does not have a reserved word for dealing with classes, but uses structs to emulate features such as inheritance, polymorphism, encapsulation and other properties of classes that you have probably used in other programming languages.

 {{<box link="/en/pages/go-programming-language-tutorial/" image="https://res.cloudinary.com/dwrscezd2/image/upload/v1717959563/Go_gopher_favicon_uzxa20.svg" type="info" message="Hey! did you know that I wrote a completely Free Go programming language tutorial?, click here to read it it">}}

-## Structs in go
+## What are Structs in Go?

 A [struct in go](https://go.dev/tour/moretypes/2) is a collection of fields.
 They are defined with the keyword _type_ followed by the name to assign and the word _struct_.